-In the current blog I would like to describe how to model the Content Filter pattern on both SAP Process Orchestration and SAP Cloud Platform Integration.
+In the current blog I would like to describe how to model the Content Filter pattern on both SAP Process Orchestration and SAP Cloud Integration.
 You use a Content Filter to remove data from a message that you do not need in your application system.
 You only keep the important information.

-If you like to find out more about the motivation and use cases for the Enterprise Integration Pattern blog series, start with the Enterprise Integration Patterns at SAP Cloud Platform Integration: Scatter-Gather blog.
-Also, check out the Integration Flow Design Guidelines for SAP Cloud Platform Integration blog referring to integration flow design guidelines and patterns for SAP Cloud Platform Integration that SAP has recently published on the SAP Help Portal.
+If you like to find out more about the motivation and use cases for the Enterprise Integration Pattern blog series, start with the Enterprise Integration Patterns at SAP Cloud Integration: Scatter-Gather blog.
+Also, check out the Integration Flow Design Guidelines for SAP Cloud Integration blog referring to integration flow design guidelines and patterns for SAP Cloud Integration that SAP has recently published on the SAP Help Portal.

 Content Filter on SAP Process Orchestration